 - Kafka stream data are simultaneously written to AWS S3.
 DA/DS can use the PrestoDB SQL query engine to mine the data.

 - There is an internal web portal for viewing Archivist logs.
-Customer service teams and Ops can use no-risk data to address CE tickets, while DA, DS and developers can view high-risk data for code/rule debugging.
+Customer service teams and Ops can use no-risk data to address GS tickets, while DA, DS and developers can view high-risk data for code/rule debugging.

 - A reduction of development days to support new business launches